erininabox/final-project/README.md

 ###### When is the project due?

+* **Friday, September 17th, 2021** - Soft Pitch.
+Clear your idea by presenting your preliminary planning materials and app idea to the instructors!

-* **Tuesday, March 2nd, 2021** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Monday, September 20th, 2021** - [Project planning deliverables Hard Pitch](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

-* **4:00pm, Tuesday, March 9th, 2021** - Feature Freeze
+* **4:00pm, Friday, March 24th, 2021** - Feature Freeze

-* **9:30am, Wednesday, March 10th, 2021** - [Completed project deliverables](#completed-project-deliverables) due and presentations!
+* **9:30am, Monday, September 27th, 2021** - [Completed project deliverables](#completed-project-deliverables) due and presentations!

 ---